krrishiaf/SkySentry-Live/README.md

 CLICK HERE TO LAUNCH LIVE MISSION: https://krrishiaf.github.io/SkySentry-Live/

-OPERATIONAL GUIDE (How it Works) This is not just a static design.
-It is a fully interactive tactical simulator.
-Follow these steps to engage the system:

-Access Command Console Click the Gear Icon in the left sidebar to open the hidden Settings Panel.
-This allows you to control the drone swarm logic.
+O1.
+Access Command Console ⚙
+Click the Gear Icon in the left sidebar.

+This opens the hidden Settings Panel.

+The panel allows you to control the drone swarm logic.

+2. Designate Target 🎯
-Designate Target Click anywhere on the map.
-The system will instantly update the target coordinates, and all friendly jets (Green) will automatically re-route to intercept the new location.
+Click anywhere on the map.

+The system instantly updates the target coordinates.

+All friendly jets (Green ✈) automatically reroute to intercept the new target.

-Switch Engagement Modes The system has two distinct AI behaviors manageable via the settings:
+3. Switch Engagement Modes ⚔
+The system supports two AI-controlled behaviors:

+A. 🛡 DEFENSIVE MODE (Default)

-DEFENSIVE MODE (Default): Jets will fly towards the target but maintain a safe distance.
-They will enter an "Orbit Pattern" (circle the target) to escort or monitor without engaging.
+Jets fly toward the target but maintain a safe distance.

-ATTACK MODE (The Fun Part): Select "ATTACK" in the settings.
-Jets will accelerate and fly directly into the target.
-When a jet enters the "Kill Zone" (less than 20km), the target will be DESTROYED (Visual explosion + Status Update).
+They enter an Orbit Pattern (circle around the target).

+Purpose: Escort or monitor without engaging.

+B. 🚀 ATTACK MODE

+Select “ATTACK” in the settings.

+Jets accelerate and fly directly toward the target.

+When a jet enters the Kill Zone (less than 20km):

+💥 The target is DESTROYED.

+⚠ A visual explosion occurs.

+✅ The Status Update reflects the destruction.